-Modules in semester 2

-Prior to September 2017 From September 2017 onwards No. Module Name No. Module Name 1 Academic Reading (AR) 1 Academic Reading (AcR) 2 Academic Writing (AW) 2 Academic Writing (AcW) 3 Vocabulary in Communication (VIC) 3 Research Skills (RS) 4 Basic Mathematics and Information Technology 2 (BMIT2) 4 Information Technology 2 (IT2) 5 Applied Mathematics (AM)
+Modules in semester 1 I Modules in semester 2 S/No. Module Name S/No. Module Name 1 Vocabulary in Context (VC) 1 Academic Reading (AcR) 2 Grammar in Context (GC) 2 Academic Writing (AcW) 3 Study Skills (SS) 3 Research Skills (RS) 4 Information Technology 1 (IT1) 4 Information Technology 2 (IT2) 5 Basic Mathematics (BM) 5 Applied Mathematics (AM)

-Please note that modules may be replaced or changed after approval by the University of Bedfordshire, based on programme reviews from time to time.
+\Please note that modules may be replaced or changed after approval by the University of Bedfordshire, based on programme reviews from time to time.
 This is to enhance the learning outcomes according to changes in the environment/subject/discipline, in accordance with the College's quality assurance systems.
 In such cases, students will then take the equivalent new module.